 AI-driven ITSM can deflect common requests and turn resolutions into knowledge articles.

-Ravenna runs entirely in Slack with AI that learns from your knowledge sources and conversations.
+Ravenna runs entirely in Slack with agentic AI that interprets intent, gathers context, and executes workflows across systems.

 What Is ITSM?

-ITSM frameworks help structure IT support around business requirements.
-This includes handling help desk tickets, managing incidents, automating access requests, and tracking service-level agreements.
-The goal is to reduce downtime, improve response times, improve IT service delivery, and resolve issues before they impact productivity.
+ITSM frameworks, often aligned with ITIL best practices, help structure IT support around business requirements.
+This includes handling help desk tickets, managing incidents, automating service requests, supporting change management, and tracking service-level agreements (SLAs).
+The goal is to reduce downtime, improve response times, strengthen service delivery, and resolve issues before they impact productivity.

 It's important to note that AI-driven support deflection has become a priority for enterprises looking to reduce agent workload.